Pepdexpepdex

 Important boundary

 Pepdex covers HGH for educational reference only.
 Recombinant HGH is regulated under the U.S. Anabolic Steroid Control Act for non-medical use.
-The vendor list Pepdex emails to members does not include HGH suppliers.
-Most users in this space run GH-axis peptides (Ipamorelin, CJC-1295, Tesamorelin, Sermorelin) which are documented in this catalog.
+Most users in this space run the GH-axis peptides instead (Ipamorelin, CJC-1295, Tesamorelin, Sermorelin) which are well-documented in this catalog with cleaner regulatory status.

 Who it's for